 Practice and develop your talent as a writer.
-How would you deliver your set during an afternoon Rotary Club luncheon as opposed to at a late night dive bar?
+How would you deliver your set during an afternoon business club luncheon as opposed to at a late-night dive bar?
 Better still – ask yourself which venue you prefer.

 Wait a minute!
 I almost forgot to mention something…

 Just to make your decision interesting, keep in mind the people that hire comics for corporate events, holiday parties, retirements, banquets, etc… are the ones who attend business or social organization meetings.
 They ALWAYS pay comics, humorous speakers and entertainers waaaaay more than any beer-soaked guy in a dive bar.
 That’s why corporate events are much more desirable for many working comics than a weekend gig at Billy Joe’s Yucks at the corner of Dive and Bar.

 Then again, an uncensored Comedy Central Special or a becoming a favorite guest on The Howard Stern Show can take almost any comic’s career to a new level.
 But to get there, the comics had to be funny.
 Working clean wasn’t a rule they needed to follow.

 So…?
 Is it better to work clean or dirty as a new comedian?
 You need to make that decision – and one of the best ways to find an answer is to know your audience.

 Have a comment or want to sign up for Dave’s free newsletter?

 Thanks for reading and as always – keep laughing!!